 Nature has always offered us the plants and minerals necessary for the creation of colors.
-From China to India, throughout the Persian Empire and Israel, it was well before our era that we were interested in natural dying.
+From China to India, throughout the Persian Empire and Israel, it was well before our era that we were interested in natural dyeing.

 From antiquity, man sought to distinguish himself by coloring his clothes.
 He first turned to earth for minerals before discovering the dyes extracted from the vegetable world.
 This ancestral know-how has succeeded in perfecting itself through the ages and civilizations.